 So it will be at the Second Coming of Jesus Christ.
 The majority of humanity - most people - will be unaware of this revelation.
 Uninterested, unaware, spiritually blind, not aware that Jesus Christ is coming again, and they will be surprised.
-People will be living their ordinary lives, getting married, eating and drinking and working and Jesus describes here
+People will be living their ordinary lives, getting married, eating and drinking and working, as Jesus describes here,

 ‘two men in the field, one will be taken and the other left.
 Two women grinding with a hand mill, one will be taken and the other left’.Matthew 24:40-41, NIV

 What does that sense of taken actually mean in the particular context?
 Interestingly, we have an answer to that question in 1 Thessalonians, in Paul's teaching about the Second Coming.
 We'll turn to that briefly because it is helpful in order to understand the Scripture.
 In 1 Thessalonians 4: 16 - 17, Paul, in teaching about the second coming, says the following,